timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 git push -u origin master
 ```

-At this point, you have a Github repo with just the Lambda function in it.
+At this point, you have a GitHub repo with just the Lambda function in it.
 Let's see how to connect this repo to the AWS Lambda function.

-## Connect Github and AWS Lambda
+## Connect GitHub and AWS Lambda
 ### Add your AWS credentials to the repository
 You need to add your AWS credentials to the repository so it will have permission to connect to Lambda.
 You can do this
-by adding [Github secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) using the Github CLI.
+by adding [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) using the GitHub CLI.

 1. Authenticate with a GitHub:
 ```bash
 gh auth login
 ```
-This will prompt you to choose what account you want to log into using either your password or Github
+This will prompt you to choose what account you want to log into using either your password or GitHub
 authentication token.

-2. Add AWS credentials as Github secrets.
-By using Github secrets, your credentials are encrypted and cannot be seen
+2. Add AWS credentials as GitHub secrets.
+By using GitHub secrets, your credentials are encrypted and cannot be seen
 publicly.
 Use the `gh secret set` command to upload your AWS credentials one by one
 (you'll be prompted to paste the values for each one):